 Why Is The Sodium So High In Ramen Noodles?

-If you want to reduce the total sodium intake, you can simply leave out the flavor packet and use the bone broth to help add a little extra flavor to your noodles.
+If you want to reduce the total sodium intake, you can leave out the flavor packet and use the bone broth to help add a little extra flavor to your noodles.